What Is the Difference Between Wet Cough and Dry Cough?

 • Croup - The vocal cords are affected by a viral infection and end in breathing difficulties along with a dry cough.
 There is a constant cough.
 It mostly affects children.

-• Gastroesophageal Reflux Disease - It occurs due to the transfer of food contents from the stomach to the esophagus.
+• Gastroesophageal Reflux Disease - This occurs due to the transfer of food contents from the stomach to the esophagus.
 It causes a burning sensation in the chest and throat.
 Eventually, the regurgitation causes a chronic cough.

 • Laryngitis - The overuse of the voice box results in irritation of the vocal cords.
 It occurs due to viral or bacterial infection.
 Laryngitis makes the throat dry, and the normal voice changes into a hoarse voice.
 This irritation in the throat develops a dry cough for several weeks.

 • Tonsillitis - The tonsils are present on both sides of the throat.
 These tonsils act as a defense against infections and prevent them from entering the body.
-The inflammation of the tonsil causes throat infection and produces a dry cough.
+The inflammation of the tonsils causes throat infection and produces a dry cough.

-How to Diagnose a Dry Cough?
+How to Diagnose and Manage a Dry Cough?

 The dry cough is usually diagnosed using symptoms and past medical history.
 Physical examination is usually performed by medical professionals to examine the dry cough.
 The severity and frequency of chronic dry cough are monitored.